London Overground: Operator

-The London Overground is currently operated by Arriva Rail London under a contract with TfL which expires in 2026.
-Following a model similar to that used for the Docklands Light Railway, TfL invited tenders for operation of the Overground.
+London Overground services are operated by First Rail London under an eight-year contract with TfL, which expires in 2034.
+Following a model similar to that used for the Docklands Light Railway, TfL invited tenders for operation of the services.
 Unlike other National Rail operators under the franchise control of the DfT, TfL sets fares, procures rolling stock and decides service levels.
 The operator takes only a small element of revenue risk, with TfL taking 90% and the operator 10%.

 The first operator, London Overground Rail Operations, a 50:50 joint venture between Laing Rail and MTR Corporation, was chosen by TfL on 19 June 2007.
 Four bidders had been shortlisted to operate the concession – Govia, MTR/Laing Rail, National Express and NedRail.
 The contract was signed on 2 July 2007 for seven years with the option of a two-year extension.
 In preparation for the launch of the Overground, MTR Laing renamed itself London Overground Rail Operations.
 In February 2013, it was awarded a concession extension until 14 November 2016.

-In April 2015, TfL placed a notice in the Official Journal of the European Union, inviting expressions of interest in operating the next concession.
-In July 2015, TfL announced the shortlisted bidders for the next concession were Arriva UK Trains, ComfortDelGro, a Keolis/Go-Ahead joint venture and MTR Corporation.
-In March 2016, TfL announced that Arriva Rail London had won the right to operate the London Overground concession, starting from 13 November 2016.
-In June 2023, Arriva announced a contract extension had been secured with TfL, pushing the expiry date to May 2026.
+In July 2015, the shortlisted bidders for the next concession were Arriva UK Trains, ComfortDelGro, a Keolis/Go-Ahead joint venture and MTR Corporation.
+Arriva Rail London was awarded the contract, starting from 13 November 2016.
+In June 2023, Arriva were awarded a contract extension, pushing the expiry date to May 2026.

+In November 2024, TfL invited expressions of interest in operating the next concession.
+In March 2025, four bidders were shortlisted.
+In December 2025, TfL awarded an eight-year contract to First Rail London, starting from 3 May 2026.